coderefinery/train-the-trainer/content/collaborative-notes.md

 ## Introduction

 The Collaborative document is how you interact with the participants.
-The participants can ask questions and give feedback through the collborative document.
+The participants can ask questions and give feedback through the collaborative document.
 During a CodeRefinery session there can be a large a volume of questions.
 A dedicated person, a Collaborative document-manager, is needed to answer and edit the collaborative document.
 Let us see how the collaborative document is used, then discuss the role of